 SportsYankees Yankees acquire pitcher Tyler Olson, infielder Ronald Torreyes Tyler Olson #66 of the Seattle Mariners throws a pitch during the sixth inning of a game against the Houston Astros at Minute Maid Park on May 2, 2015 in Houston, Texas.
 Photo Credit: Getty Images / Stacy Revere By Anthony Rieber firstname.lastname@example.org @therealarieber January 12, 2016 7:53 PM Print Share fbShare Tweet Email The Yankees continued to add depth to the back of their roster on Tuesday when they acquired lefthander Tyler Olson and infielder Ronald Torreyes from the Dodgers for minor-league infielder Rob Segedin and a player to be named or cash.
 Olson and Torreyes both made their major-league debuts last season.
 Olson, 26, went 1-1 with a 5,40 ERA in 11 relief appearances for Seattle before getting traded to the Dodgers on Dec.
 18. Torreyes, 23, went 2-for-6 in eight games with the Dodgers.
 The righthanded hitter is primarily a middle infielder but has also seen time at third base and in the outfield.
 Segedin, 27, hit .287 combined in Triple-A and Double-A last season.
 The Yankees’ 40-man roster is now full.
 By Anthony Rieber email@example.com @therealarieber Anthony Rieber covers baseball, as well as the NFL, NBA and NHL, for the sports department.
 He has worked at Newsday since Aug.
 31, 1998, and has been in his current position since July 5, 2004.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.